 Emergency preparedness is essential.
 Click here to find out more on how you can keep your family safe.

-Richard Black, Environmental Director
+Richard Black, Environmental Manager

-Richard Black has worked for the Fallon Paiute-Shoshone Tribe for approximately sixteen years and have been the Environmental Director for fourteen.
+Richard Black has worked for the Fallon Paiute-Shoshone Tribe for approximately sixteen years and have been the Environmental Manager for fourteen.
 He presently oversees the implementation of six environmental protection programs for the benefit of the Tribe.
 He is the chairman of the Tribal Emergency Response Commission and the tribal representative to the Inter-Tribal Emergency Response Commission.
 Prior to this position, he was an Environmental Protection Specialist for the Tribe’s Pesticides Program, Environmental Justice Program for Water Quality and Hazardous Materials Emergency Preparedness Program and HIP Coordinator.

 Richard previously worked for the Walker River Paiute Tribe as a Flood Coordinator, and as a Planner in Land Use, Minerals, Wetlands and Housing Development for approximately nineteen years.
 A former Tribal Police Officer, hazardous materials technician and volunteer Fire Chief.